 SITES - Swedish Infrastructure for Ecosystem Science

-The field research station is one out of nine stations in SITES (Swedish Infrastructure for Ecosystem Science) SITES is a nationally co-ordinated infrastructure for terrestrial and limnological field research that will help to strengthen Swedish research based on measurements and experiments carried out in the field.
+The field research station is one out of eight stations in SITES (Swedish Infrastructure for Ecosystem Science) SITES is a nationally co-ordinated infrastructure for terrestrial and limnological field research that will help to strengthen Swedish research based on measurements and experiments carried out in the field.
 SITES is accessible for researchers on equal terms,

 regardless of the organisation of the researcher.
 Through SITES the station has taken part in two initiative SITES Spectral and SITES Water (see facts box).